oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 We can see the bash and ps process we just kicked off, but also the primary process which is running out service, the java process.

-We're going to simulate the process having a major fault and exiting by just killing it.
-In the container type
+- Simulate a major fault by killing the process:
+  - `pkill java`

 ```
-root@storefront-65bd698bb4-cq26l:/# pkill java
 root@storefront-65bd698bb4-cq26l:/# command terminated with exit code 137
 ```

-Within a second or two of the process being killed the connection to the container in the pod is terminated as the container exits
+Within a second or two of the process being killed the connection to the container in the pod is terminated as the container exits.

-If we now try getting the data again it still responds, admittedly with a short delay, how come ?
+If we now try getting the data again it still responds:

+- `curl -i -X GET -u jack:password http://localhost:80/store/stocklevel`

 ```
- curl -i -X GET -u jack:password http://localhost:80/store/stocklevel
 HTTP/1.1 200 OK
 Server: openresty/1.15.8.2
 Date: Thu, 02 Jan 2020 14:10:04 GMT